Spire Credit Union

-Spire Credit Union (stylized SPIRE Credit Union) is a not-for-profit financial cooperative that was founded as the Twin City Co-ops Credit Union in 1934.
-Spire is headquartered in Falcon Heights, Minnesota, and currently serves over 153,000 members, and controls more than $2.1 billion in assets.
+Spire Credit Union (stylized SPIRE Credit Union) was a not-for-profit financial cooperative that was founded as the Twin City Co-ops Credit Union in 1934 and changed its name to Spire Credit Union on March 31, 2008.
+Spire was headquartered in Falcon Heights, Minnesota, served over 153,000 members, and controlled more than $2.1 billion in assets.
+In 2024, it merged with rival Hiway Credit Union and rebranded as Blaze Credit Union.

 History

 Spire was created in 1934 by Edgar Archer, an employee of the Midland Cooperative Oil Association.
 Edgar Archer needed a loan to be able to pay his debts, so he started a credit union.
 By February 1934, enough of his fellow workers agreed, and seven of them applied for a certificate of the organization.
 Spire was officially incorporated on March 13, 1934.
 In 2011, Spire operated ten branches in the Twin Cities area.
 In July 2014, the organization – then named Spire Federal Credit Union – was voted to change from a federally-chartered into a state-chartered financial institution, and was renamed Spire Credit Union.
 In 2014, Greater Minnesota Credit Union (GMCU) merged with Spire, adding six branches in the greater Minnesota area.
 In 2017, Peoples Community Credit Union members approved a merger with Spire, adding a branch location in Hopkins, Minnesota.
 In 2019, Energy Services Federal Credit Union members approved a merger with Spire, adding a branch location in St. Cloud, Minnesota.
 In 2019, Electrus FCU voted to merge with Spire.
 In 2021, Diversified Credit Union voted to merge with Spire, adding a branch location in Waseca, Minnesota.
 Also in 2021, Central Hanna Employees Credit Union voted to merge with Spire, adding a branch in Keewatin, Minnesota.
 In 2022, HBI Employees Credit Union voted to merge with Spire.
 Spire operates a total of 22 branches.